threefoldtech/info_grid/src/farmerbot/farmerbot.md

 Note that you can read [this SSH guide](../getstarted/ssh_guide/ssh_guide.md) to learn how to deploy a Full VM on the Threefold Grid with Linux, Mac or Linux with IPv4 or the Planetary Network.
 Also note that the farmerbot doesn't need an IPv4 connection.
 It is thus cheaper to use the Planetary Network.

-With the minimum Ubuntu Full VM requirements, it currently costs 0.25TFT/hour to run with the Planetary Network (Date: 24-03-23).
+With the minimum Ubuntu Full VM requirements, it currently costs 0.25TFT/hour to run with the Planetary Network (Date: 24-03-23) on Test Net.
 This should suffice to run the farmerbot.
 This is around 180 TFT/month.
 Of course, check for yourselves if the costs are correct.

-Note: The account that you are using to deploy the farmerbot needs to have some TFT available.
-Every time the farmerbot has to wakeup a node or shutdown a node it will have to call the chain and thus execute a transaction.
-The account executing those transactions will be billed (transaction fees).
+Note: The account that you are using to deploy the farmerbot needs to have at least 1 TFT available.
+This will cover the transaction fees over the TFChain.

 ***
 ## Configuration